SoWieMarkus/pushy-island-android/PushyLevelBuilder/README.md

 - export / import level
 - build level
 - change height and width (not needed because all level are 12x20)
+- place pirate and pirate hut at the same time